Save money with Cheshire East libraries

 - Borrowing books is free!
 Why buy books when you can borrow them for free from your library?
-Plus, bag a bargain at our regular sales of withdrawn stock!
+You could even bag a bargain at our regular sales of withdrawn stock!

 - Sign up for free Pre-Overdue notifications, and we’ll e-mail you when your books are due back.
 (Please note, this is a courtesy service and in the event of non-delivery of the advance email any overdue charges cannot be waived)

-- Rent a CD, DVD or console game from the library for a week.
-You get to listen, watch and play at a fraction of the cost!
-Look out for special monthly offers too!
+- Rent a CD or DVD from the library for a week.
+You get to listen, watch and play at a fraction of the cost

 - Try our eResources for free access to premium subscription services, 24/7, 365.
 These include Access to Research, British Newspaper Archive, and Theory Test Pro.
-You could save on your subscriptions to Ancestry and Find my Past or Which? online, too.
+You could also save on your subscriptions to Ancestry and Find my Past or Which? online

-- Download and read eBooks, eAudiobooks and eMagazines and stream music for free!
-You could even save on your regular subscriptions to magazines.
+- Download and read eBooks, eAudiobooks and eMagazines for free!
+You could save on your regular subscriptions to magazines

 - Read newspapers for free at your local library!

 - Get free PC and internet access for an hour each day in your local library.
 Keep in touch with friends and family; update your CV; look for jobs online!
 Library members can even bring their own devices and use our free WiFi.
 Look out for IT and Chat or IT Buddy sessions

 - Free information and advice from our helpful, professional staff or use our online 'Ask a Librarian' enquiry service during office hours